 Rum Hotel Budapest: Excellent & Affordable Boutique Hotel

 The Rum Hotel Budapest is one of those hidden gems.
-We discovered it during our recent stay in 2017 and were super delighted with our choice.
+We discovered it during our recent stay in 2017 and came back twice – super delighted with our choice.
 The rooms are very small, but stylish – the decor may be a little sterile for some, but we personally found the style to our liking.

 The location is fantastic, as you are basically in the middle of the Old Town.
 One of the highlights was actually the restaurant of the hotel, which deserves a high praise.
 The breakfast was excellent, rarely do we come by such good breakfast coffee like that.
 The hotel also has a really cool rooftop bar.
 All in all: can highly recommend!